 It really was something unique and I enjoyed every minute of it out there.
 It’s hard to even explain what a cool course this is.
 I know my review almost sounds negative, but it’s not.

 I ran into a few groups out on the course, but they let me play through.
 So it was perfect that I was able to finish in just under 3 hours!
 As far as conditions go, I wouldn’t say the course is in optimal shape.
 However, it’s meant to be very rough around the edges, so I kind of liked the fact that it didn’t look super-manicured out there.
 Nothing condition-wise affected play.
-Fairways were nice to hit out of and so was the rough.
-Ground was a bit dried out and there were a lot of little flowers (dandelions, etc.) just growing in the fairways and rough and it really just added to the effect for me.
-Greens were in nice shape.
+The fairways were nice to hit out of and so was the rough.
+The ground was a bit dried out and there were a lot of little flowers (dandelions, etc.) just growing in the fairways and rough and it really just added to the effect for me.
+The greens were in nice shape.
 Very soft and a little slow, but ran true.

 So if you are looking for a really lush resort course, then Black Mesa is not for you.
 But if you are looking for a unique course that’s different than most others you will ever play, it’s worth the jaunt to this fairly remote location.

 One last thing to mention about Black Mesa is the challenge.
 It is a tough course, especially for a first-time player with the blind shots and some challenging hole layouts (17th hole is a monster of a dogleg left par-4).
 From the tips, it measures over 7,300 yards!
 I played the blue tees, which were plenty for me at over 6,700 yards.
 Luckily, the wind was down today.
 Apparently it can get really windy there, so I could only imagine how much tougher it can play when the weather is rough.

 Here are some pictures from Black Mesa Golf Club (5/5/12):